 - Frequent coughing spells which may happen when laughing or exercising.

-- Less energy during activities or pausing to catch your breath.
+- Less energy during activities or having to pause to catch your breath.

 - Tightening or pain in your chest.